 Anyone who witnesses, experiences, or is otherwise aware of conduct that they believe to be in violation of this policy, including retaliation, is urged to contact Caltech immediately.
-To report a claim or request any assistance and guidance, contact Employee & Organizational Development at campus or the JPL Employee Relations Group at IPL.
-Individuals who witness or experience conduct they believe to be in violation of this Policy are urged to contact the Caltech Employee & Organization Development office or JPL Employee Relations Group, or any of the Equal Employment Opportunity.
-The following individuals have been designated as Equal Employment Opportunity Coordinators (EEO Coordinators): the Provost is the coordinator for faculty, the Director of Employee & Organizational Development is the coordinator for campus staff and volunteers, the Associate Deans of Students are the coordinators for undergraduate students and interns, the Dean of Graduate Studies is the coordinator for graduate students and interns, and the Director for Human Resources at the

-Jet Propulsion Laboratory is the coordinator for employees, interns and volunteers assigned there.
-The Assistant Vice President for Equity, Accessibility, and Inclusion Initiatives, has been designated as Caltech's Title IX Coordinator.
+To report a claim or request any assistance and guidance, contact the Office and Equity and Title IX at campus or the JPL Employee Relations Group at JPL.
+The following individuals have been designated as Equal Employment Opportunity Coordinators (EEO Coordinators): the Provost is the coordinator for faculty, the Assistant Vice President for Equity and Equity Investigations is the coordinator for campus staff and volunteers, the Associate Deans of Students are the coordinators for undergraduate students and interns, the Dean of Graduate Studies is the coordinator for graduate students and interns, and the Director for Human Resources at the Jet Propulsion Laboratory is the coordinator for employees, interns and volunteers assigned there.
+The Assistant Vice President for Equity and Equity Investigations has been designated as Caltech's Title IX Coordinator.
 The contact number is (626) 395-3132, email: TitleIXCoordinator@caltech.edu, or the office in Room 205, Center for Student Services.